 Texting driver charged after fatal crash in Connecticut

-Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Jul 16, 2013 in Fatal Motor Vehicle Accidents
+Posted by Thomas Pettinicchi of D'Amico & Pettinicchi, LLC on Jul 16, 2013 in Motorcycle Accidents

 We see drivers doing it all the time.
 They are looking down and miss a stop sign or fail to see a pedestrian, all the while their faces are lit up by a touch screen behind the wheel.
 These drivers are so distracted by their cellphones that they completely lose focus on their surroundings.
 All too often, this form of distraction ends tragically in fatal car accident.

 For years now, efforts have been made to dissuade people from texting and driving or using their cellphones in any capacity behind the wheel.
 Connecticut is one state that has taken a strong stance against cellphone use behind the wheel by banning any use of a hand-held phone while driving.
 Still, drivers take the risk of breaking the law and injuring people simply because they cannot put their phones away.